 - 1. False Start.
 For Regular classes and Line Drive, handlers and/or dogs who leave the start box before being directed to/released by the Judge are assessed a 20 second penalty.
 If the Judge was able to click their stopwatch immediately, the 20 second penalty is added to their time for that run.
 If not, or if they hit a rat tube prior to notification of the false start, they are run in a later blind and the 20 seconds added to that time.
 For Crazy 8s, if there is a false start and the judge is able to click the timer as the team leaves the box, the course time goes to 1:40.
-If the judge is unable to click the timer as the team leaves the handler moves to a later blind and the time to complete their second run will be 1:40.
+If the judge is unable to click the timer as the team leaves the box, and the handler moves to a later blind and the time to complete their second run will be 1:40.
 Crazy 8s teams who false start are not eligible for bonus points.
 A second false start is an NQ in all Classes. - 2.
 Stalling.
-If a dog is vigorously working any tube (live, litter, or empty) in such a manner that if that tube was occupied by a rat, the rat would be in danger, and if the handler fails to call Rat or, alternately, redirect the dog to search elsewhere within a reasonable amount of time, the Judge will assess a penalty of Stalling.
-The first incidence of Stalling is assessed a 10 second penalty in all Regular classes and Line Drive.
+Stalling may be called if a handler excessively delays at the start after the judge has instructed the handler to exit the start box and begin the hunt. - a) The first incidence of Stalling is assessed a 10 second penalty in all Regular classes and Line Drive.
 A Stalling penalty in Crazy 8s is -20 points.
-The second incidence of Stalling in the same run is assessed an NQ Score in all classes.
-Stalling may also be called if a handler excessively delays at the start after the judge has instructed the handler to exit the start box and begin the hunt. - a) Handlers are expected to call and restrain or redirect the dog immediately to ensure the safety of the rat.
-A dog working a tube in a way that does not endanger the rat (i.e., scooting the tube in a straight line across the floor without rolling, turning or spinning) will not be called for Stalling. - b) The "reasonable amount of time" will vary based on how the dog is working the tube. - 3.
+The second incidence of Stalling in the same run is assessed an NQ Score in all classes. - 3.
 Lack of Control.
-Lack of Control can be assessed if the handler demonstrates an inability to control their dog in a timely manner.
-For Instinct, Novice, and Line Drive a Lack of Control error is assessed a 10 second penalty for the first instance during a run and an NQ for a second instance.
-For Open, Senior, Master, and Crazy 8s any Lack of Control error is an NQ.
-Examples include but are not limited to: - a) The dog refuses to be caught within a reasonable amount of time during an attempt to restrain or after a run; grabs and runs away with a tube; takes a tube into a tunnel and does not emerge immediately; works any tube in such a way that a rat could be harmed; tosses or flings tubes, causes excessive destruction to the ring structure, materials, or bales, (see "Falling Bales and Tunnel Fails" on page 11 of the Judge Rulebook) will not allow the handler to remove the tube from its mouth (tug of war), etc. Judges should give handlers some time to get their dog under control, but if the rat, Judge, and/or workers are in danger and/or if the dog refuses to be caught, is destroying the course/bales/tunnels to the extent that they must be rebuilt/replaced, and/or and is unduly delaying the Trial, the Judge may call a Lack of Control error.
+Lack of Control can be assessed if the handler demonstrates an inability to control their dog in a timely manner or puts a rat, the Judge, and/or ring crew in danger.
+Any Lack of Control error is an NQ.
+Examples include but are not limited to the dog: - a) Refusing to be caught within a reasonable amount of time during an attempt to restrain or after a run. - b) Grabbing and running away with a tube, and/or taking a tube into a tunnel and not emerging immediately. - c) Working any tube in such a way that if a rat were in the tube, it could be harmed: Excessively kick, pull, fling/ toss, drop, roll, shake, or bite.
+Judges may intervene and dismiss/NQ the dog at any time if they feel a rat could be in danger due to rough handling.
+Handlers should very strongly discourge dogs from carrying tubes. - d) Causing excessive destruction to the ring structure, materials, or bales, (see "Falling Bales and Tunnel Fails" on page 11 of the Judge Rulebook). - e) Not allowing the handler to remove the tube from its mouth promptly (tug of war).
+A stuck tooth does not incur a Lack of Control penalty. - f) Interfering with the handler or ring crew in such a way as to put them in danger (trips, grabs clothing, body slams/bounces off the Judge/handler/wrangler in a way that causes them to lose their balance, etc.)